-- So, we have proved finite classes are all PAC learnable - How useful is it? - ${\mathcal H}$ is described by some parameters - E.g. coefficients of polynomials, weights on edges... - We can always discretize by taking closely spaced discrete points - In fact in a computer, numbers are always discretized - And thus practical hypothesis classes are technically finite - Though searching the entire class may not be practical...
+- So, we have proved finite classes are all PAC learnable - How useful is it? - ${\mathcal H}$ is described by some parameters - E.g. coefficients of polynomials, weights on edges... - We can always discretize by taking closely spaced discrete points - An the log implies that sample size will not be too bad - In fact in a computer, numbers are always discretized - And thus practical hypothesis classes are technically finite - Though searching the entire class may not be practical...